jlnr/lonesome_cowboy/README.md

 - Gitbox.app
   - lacks integrated diff view à la Tower, unhappy
 - Controller/Model separation
 - Generated levels?
+Preliminary brainstorming...
+    - Start with just the player surviving
+    - loop:
+        - n random reverse movement steps of each character
+        - spawn enemies where they would be shot
+        - stop if no possible move left
+    - Biggest problem is reverse movement, especially with reactions. o_O

-- Kitten? :D
+- Kittens? :D